miklevin/MikeLev.in/_posts/2025-03-16-hot-prompt-injection-ai-workflow.md

 So even though there's going to be potential copy/paste hell because of no superclass inheritance, at the same time there will be a lot of codebase cycling.
-Old workflows will be abandoned and new and better ones created based on the assumption I'll be getting better and better at it, and the ports from Jupyter Notebooks to this will get easier and easier.
+Old workflows will be abandoned and new and better ones cycled in based on the assumption I'll be getting better and better at it, and the ports from Jupyter Notebooks to this will get easier and easier.